Thermalized buckling of extensible, semiflexible polymers: Comparison to simulations

 \section{Comparison to simulations}

 To test some of our analytical predictions, we perform Markov chain Monte Carlo simulations of an extensible, semiflexible polymer in an isometric ensemble and numerically probe its thermalized buckling.
 For simplicity, we confine the polymer to a plane, corresponding to codimension $d_c=1$.
-Although our simulations are not large enough to measure the non-classical critical exponents predicted in Table \ref{tab:exponents} (see also the end of this section for challenges with conventional finite size scaling), they are able to check the anomalous scaling of the critical strain, which is predicted to increase with system size.
+These simulations check the anomalous scaling of the critical strain, which is predicted to increase with system size, as well as the size-dependent softening of the effective Young’s modulus.
+Within conventional finite size scaling approaches, the remaining critical exponents are difficult to extract, since the restriction that the system size must be less than the persistence length means there is not a simple thermodynamic limit (see the end of this section as well as Appendix \ref{app:binder_cumulant} for additional discussion).
 To set up the system, we discretize the polymer into $N$ identical springs, each with rest length $l_0$ and spring constant $k_s=Y/l_0$.
 Deviations in the angle between adjacent springs are energetically penalized by a bending modulus $k_b=\kappa/l_0$.
 The end points of the polymer are fixed at a desired separation to impose compression in the isometric ensemble.
 While displacements (both longitudinal and transverse) are fixed to be zero at the end points, the boundary conditions are hinged, so the tangents at ends are free to rotate.
 The discretized elastic energy is thus

 In the limit where $N\to \infty$ and $l_0\to 0$, but with $Nl_0=L_0$ fixed, one can recover the continuum elastic energy, analogous to when one discretizes a membrane using a triangulated mesh \cite{seung1988defects}.
 Note we did not include the final biasing term in Eq. (\ref{eq:F}), corresponding to an applied external field, in these simulations.